 - what you are seeking as an outcome.

-If you have previously complained about the matter, please state when, where and how you made the complaint.
+If you have previously complained about the matter, please state when and how you made the complaint.

 How your complaint will be handled

 Written complaints will be acknowledged within 5 business days and details provided of a person to contact about the progress of your complaint.
-An appropriate member of the registry staff will be directed to investigate your complaint and provide you with a response within 21 days.
-If your complaint can not be finalised within 21 days you will be advised of the reason for the registry being unable to provide you with a response within that time and an indication when you will receive a response.
+An appropriate member of the ACTCT staff will be directed to investigate your complaint and provide you with a response within 21 days.
+If your complaint cannot be finalised within 21 days, you will be advised of the reason for the ACTCT being unable to provide you with a response within that time and an indication when you will receive a response.

 The formal response sent to you will set out the writer’s understanding of your complaint, the facts and issues relating to your complaint and any action taken by the court registry in response to your complaint.
-If the service you received did not meet the standard required of ACT courts and tribunal you will receive an apology.
+If the service you received did not meet the standard required of the ACTCT you will receive an apology.
 If no action is to be taken in relation to your complaint you will receive an explanation why no further action is to be taken.

 If you are not satisfied with the way your complaint was handled

 If you are dissatisfied with the response to your complaint you may request that the matter be reviewed.
-Where your complaint was dealt with by somebody other than the registrar you may request the registrar of the Supreme Court to review the matter if your complaint relates to the Supreme Court and the registrar of the Magistrates Court if your complaint relates to another court or a Registrar of ACAT if your complaint relates to the tribunal.
+Where your complaint was dealt with by somebody other than the Principal Registrar you may request the Principal Registrar to review the matter.

-If the relevant registrar dealt with your original complaint you may request the Courts Administrator to review your matter.
+If the Principal Registrar dealt with your original complaint you may request the Justice and Community Safety Directorate to review your complaint.

-The courts and ACAT have a commitment to resolving complaints made to them fairly and sensitively.
+The ACTCT have a commitment to resolving complaints made to it fairly and sensitively.
 However, if you are not satisfied after we have responded to your complaint you may write to your local member of the Legislative Assembly or contact the Ombudsman’s Office on 1300 362 072.